itscodenation/curriculum-15-16/units/7-commandline/sessions/1-commandline/README.md

 ### Do Now

 1. Attendance: Teacher takes student attendance.
-2. Students are logging into their Cloud 9 account and creating the file structure on slide one of the [Presentation Slides](https://docs.google.com/presentation/d/1B1waYai67ysg7eqhc9Mm1O6fG7XO_WIPkCZxOiwyhj4/edit?usp=sharing).
+2. Students are logging into their Cloud 9 account and creating the **file structure** on slide one of the [Presentation Slides](https://docs.google.com/presentation/d/1B1waYai67ysg7eqhc9Mm1O6fG7XO_WIPkCZxOiwyhj4/edit?usp=sharing).

 ### Opening

-Today, we will learn about the command line.
-This is important because the command line enables us to work in an environment without a visual interface.
-Before computers had the fancy interface or GUIs you are use to they were just terminals.
+Today, we will learn about the **command line**.
+This is important because the **command line** enables us to work in an environment without a **graphical user interface** (or GUI) .
+Before we had the fancy interface or GUIs that you are use to seeing, there were just **terminals**.

 What are files?
 What are folders?
 How do I view them in Windows?
 How about Mac?
 How do I go about copying a file?
 How about a folder?
 When I copy a folder, what happens to everything inside of it?
 How about if I want to rename a file?
 And delete a file?

-When we perform any of the above operations in Windows or Mac, the operating system is translating our actions into command lines.
+When we perform any of the above operations in Windows or Mac, the operating system is translating our actions into **command lines**.
 Let's take a deeper look.

 ### Introduction to New Material ("I Do")

 #### Basics

 The **terminal** is a place where we talk to a computer.
-In the terminal, we issue **commands** to the computer.
-These commands are instructions that we would like the computer to do for us.
-Typically, if the command was executed successfully, the computer will not respond with anything.
+In the **terminal**, we issue **commands** to the computer.
+These **commands** are instructions that we would like the computer to do for us.
+Typically, if the **command** was executed successfully, the computer will not respond with anything.

 The Basics are covered in slides 2-6 of the [Presentation Slides](https://docs.google.com/presentation/d/1B1waYai67ysg7eqhc9Mm1O6fG7XO_WIPkCZxOiwyhj4/edit?usp=sharing).